Click here for a PDF copy of the Sexual Violence Resources at RCTC.

 (RCTC Policy 1B.1.3)

-Sexual violence is an intolerable intrusion into the most personal and private rights of an individual, and is prohibited at Minnesota State Colleges and Universities.
-Rochester Community and Technical College is committed to eliminating sexual violence in all forms and will take appropriate remedial action against any individual found responsible for acts in violation of this policy.
+Sexual violence is an intolerable intrusion into the most personal and private rights of an individual, and is prohibited at Minnesota State Colleges and Universities (MnSCU).
+MnSCU and Rochester Community and Technical College are committed to to eliminating sexual violence in all forms and will take appropriate remedial action against any individual found responsible for acts in violation of this policy.
 Acts of sexual violence may also constitute violations of criminal or civil law, or other Board Policies that may require separate proceedings.
 To further its commitment against sexual violence, Minnesota State Colleges and Universities provides reporting options, an investigative and disciplinary process, and prevention training or other related services as appropriate.

 Subpart A. Application of policy to students, employees, and others.
 This policy applies to all Minnesota State Colleges and Universities students and employees and to others, as appropriate, where incidents of sexual violence on system property have been reported.
 Reports of sexual violence committed by a student at a location other than on system property are covered by this policy pursuant to the factors listed in Board Policy 3.6, Part 2.
 Reports of sexual violence committed by a system employee at a location other than system property are covered by this policy.